Interplay of spin orbit interaction and Andreev reflection in proximized quantum dots: Conclusions

-In particular, we have shown how the inter-dot Andreev bound states are hybridized with the inter-dot SO bonding states for the electron-hole symmetry case, effectively inducing four Dirac states.
-Specifically, at the sweet spot, $\Delta_{12}=t_{so}=g$, we predict the appearance of the Majorana quasiparticle states.
-They are degenerate zero-energy modes which in our setup are characterized by opposite spin sectors and exist on different quantum dots, being coupled only with their own reservoirs Eq.~(\ref{GFAM}).
-Our setup could be thus a suitable platform to hybridize the bound states, forming either the Dirac or the Majorana quasiparticles.
+In particular, we have shown how the Andreev bound states are hybridized with the spin-orbit bonding states for particle-hole symmetry, inducing four Dirac states.
+Specifically, at the sweet spot, $\Delta_{12}=t_{so}=g$, we predict emergence of the Majorana quasiparticle states.
+They are degenerate zero-energy modes which in our setup are characterized by opposite spin sectors and exist on different quantum dots, being coupled only to their own reservoirs Eq.~(\ref{GFAM}).
 The zero-energy quasiparticles are manifested by an (almost) perfect transmission, with $T_{LR}(0)=T_S(0)\approx 1$.
-We predict the duality observable by the transmission coefficients $T_{LR}(\omega)=T_S(\omega)$ for arbitrary $\omega$, originating from perfect entanglement of the transferred electrons.
+We predict the duality to be observable by the transmission coefficients $T_{LR}(\omega)=T_S(\omega)$ for arbitrary $\omega$, originating from perfect entanglement of the transferred electrons.
 Dissipation to the external normal electrodes (large $\gamma$), however, can destroy these features.
 To verify our predictions, we suggest performing conductance measurements for both configurations of the applied bias voltage.

+The key issue which remains to be addressed, is some experimental realization of this hybrid sandwich system.
+It would require two QDs to be strongly proximized by superconductor on one face and in parallel situated to a semiconductor on the opposite face.
+We hope that our theoretical predictions might encourage experimentalists to undertake this task.

-\acknowledgements T.D. and K.I.W. acknowledge support by the National Science Centre, Poland within the Weave-Unisono programme through grant no. 2022/04/Y/ST3/00061.
+\acknowledgments T.D. and K.I.W. acknowledge support by the National Science Centre, Poland within the Weave-Unisono programme through grant no. 2022/04/Y/ST3/00061.

 \begin{widetext}